etrenholm/social-network-api/README.md

 Create a social network application that can handle large amounts of unstructured data by using NoSQL as a database.

 ## Installation
-Open the terminal and type the following to install
+Open the terminal and type the following to install all packages and dependencies:
 ```
 npm install
 ```